 The World Health Organization (WHO) declared COVID-19 a pandemic on March 11, 2020.
 COVID-19 directly affected the United States (US) economy due to Stay at Home orders and the closing of all nonessential businesses.
-The US government acted quickly to assist the public when Congress passed the CARES Act and it was signed into law by President Trump n March 27, 2020.
+The US government acted quickly to assist the public when Congress passed the CARES Act and it was signed into law by President Trump n March 27,2020.
 The CARES Act was an over \$2 trillion economic relief package that contained \$300 million for the US Secretary of Commerce to provide to affected fishery participants.
+The Louisiana Department of Wildlife and Fisheries (LDWF) compiled a report showing losses in economic value by fishery and submitted to NOAA for approval.
 Louisiana is to receive a total of \$14,785,244 in economic assistance for eligible fishery participants.
 The GSMFC will administer economic assistance to the eligible participants in LA through direct payments based on the approved LA Spending Plan.